mjastad/calm_workshop/sdlc/calm_workshop_sdlc.rst

 **SDLC Objectives**
 *******************

+I've been doing some research to understand why different methodologies exist, and which ones are the most commonly used software development methodologies.

+**SDLC Introduction**

+Understanding the fundamentals of SDLC.
+A **software development life cycle** is composed of a number of clearly defined and distinct work phases which are used by systems engineers and systems developers to plan for, design, build, test, and deliver information systems.

 Successful projects are managed well.
 In order to manage a project efficiently, the manager or dev team must choose which software development method works best for the project at hand.
 All of the numerous software development methodologies that exist are used for different reasons.
 I've been doing some research to understand why different methodologies exist, and which ones are the most commonly used software development methodologies.

-**SDLC Introduction**

-Understanding the fundamentals of SDLC.
-A **software development life cycle** is composed of a number of clearly defined and distinct work phases which are used by systems engineers and systems developers to plan for, design, build, test, and deliver information systems.

 **Waterfall Development Model**